sachaker/sachaker.github.io/projects.md

 Fig is a side project I started with my best friend to address the growing discrepancy between financial literacy and the accessibility of investing.
 We wanted to create a "Bloomberg terminal for Robinhood users".
 Ironically, while Robinhood has done a lot to democratize investing, they've done almost nothing to increase financial literacy, resulting in amateur investors losing a lot of hard-earned money.
 We're building a dashboard that offers investment data in a simple, clean interface.

 The other arm of Fig is the automated trading platform, which scrapes the positions that Wall St.'s top analysts are taking and makes trades based on those positions in real-time.
-We have consistently beat out the S&P 500 and our peak annual returns were at ~105%.
+We have consistently beat out the S&P 500 (peak annual returns ~105%).

 Check out an interactive protoype for our dashboard [here](https://www.figma.com/proto/AdGaBc5V70Mn9VYEFJF9On/Fig-Finance?node-id=115%3A2&scaling=min-zoom) and a sneak peek at a very (very!) alpha version of the actual dashboard [here](https://drive.google.com/file/d/16PrnHMCN_JaHgFPBGHLLkxsAyTY3ydXb/view).
 Fig is still nascent and we've yet to iron out a solid vision for what it will look like.